sophilabs/py101/py101/functions/README.rst

         print("Hello {}".format(name))
         print("How are you?")

-Also they may return a value to the caller, using "return" keyword.
+Also they may return a value to the caller, using the "return" keyword.
 For example:

 .. sourcecode:: python